-Following is a set of requirements and specifications for the project that ensure the final device will meet the needs of the client, Dr. Allison Kipple.
+Following is a set of requirements and specifications for the project that ensure it will meet the needs of the client, Dr. Allison Kipple.
 Specifications listed as "ideal" are the performance goals for the team, but may not be feasible.
 For this reason, "acceptable" specifications are given.
-All "acceptable" specifications must be met if not exceeded.
+These specifications must be met if not exceeded.
+These specifications have not been altered since the original project description was submitted.